buluu97/graduation/README.md

 Please let us know and willing to hear your feedback/questions if you are also using Kea2.

 ## Design & Roadmap

+Some of the key features of kea2 are inspired by
+- [hypothesis](https://github.com/HypothesisWorks/hypothesis), the python property based testing framework

+## Design & Roadmap

-Kea2 currently works with:
+**Kea2 currently works with 3 open-sourced projects:**
 - [unittest](https://docs.python.org/3/library/unittest.html) as the testing framework to manage the scripts;
 - [uiautomator2](https://github.com/openatx/uiautomator2) as the UI test driver;
 - [Fastbot](https://github.com/bytedance/Fastbot_Android) as the backend automated UI testing tool.

+Several key features of Kea2 are inspired by **[Hypothesis](https://github.com/HypothesisWorks/hypothesis)**, the property-based testing framework for Python.

-In the future, Kea2 will be extended to support
+**In the future, Kea2 will be extended to support:**
 - [pytest](https://docs.pytest.org/en/stable/), another popular python testing framework;
 - [Appium](https://github.com/appium/appium), [Hypium](https://developer.huawei.com/consumer/cn/doc/harmonyos-guides/hypium-python-guidelines) (for HarmonyOS/Open Harmony);
 - any other automated UI testing tools (not limited to Fastbot)